amjtn/Hostinger/README.md

 1. Click the "<a href="https://hostchoice.in/visit/hostinger-special/" target="_blank" rel="noopener noreferrer">Claim Special Discount</a>" button
 2. You will be redirected to the Hostinger website
 3. Choose any hosting plan
-4. In the cart, the 20% discount will be automatically applied
+4. The 20% discount will be automatically applied in the cart
 5. Finally create your hostinger account and complete the payment

 That’s it!
 You have successfully claimed the Hostinger special discount.